ekant-chawla/ChatApp/README.md

 # Mongodb Server
 Run a mongodb server by running the following command.
 The default port for the db server is 27017.

-Note : If you change any of the defaults, update the corresponding config files.

 # API and Event documentations
 The api and socket-io event docs are in respective doc folders.